chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 At its worst, it's witch hunts and call outs, which happened a few years ago [causing a trans rights protest in Tokyo to be cancelled.](http://localhost:8080/blog/posts/2023-11-16-Tokyo-Trans-March-2023/)

-In both cases, an evaporation effect happens; by not having the rules explicit and some people exempt from the rules, the community becomes one that loses members from different backgrounds and points of view, and becomes an echo chamber.
+In both cases, an evaporation effect happens; by not having the rules and goals explicit and some people exempt from the rules, the community becomes one that loses members from different backgrounds and points of view and becomes an echo chamber.

-In different ways, both of these types of communities are dangerous to newcomers and don't facilitate the communities we want - ones that are strong, kind and sustainable.
+In different ways, both of these types of communities are dangerous to newcomers and don't facilitate the communities we want - ones that are strong, compassionate and sustainable over time.

 2-2-2 provides a guideline on behavior change that is intentionally communicated to prevent this kind of evaporation from happening as well as help community members resolve conflict and even harassment when it occurs.